janKekanSan/jankekansan.github.io/pages/sona/la.md

 ### Toki Pona to English

+You meet an old man in a dark cave, close to your journey's beginning.
+He tells you of your dangerous trials ahead, and offers you an important tool: a blade.
+He tells you what you have to do:

 <details><summary> [sina kepeken ilo utala sewi la sina ken pini e ike pi akesi wawa]{.tokipona} </summary>

+If you use the gods' sword, you can stop the evil of the great lizard!

 When you use the blade of flight, you can defeat the mega toad!

-If you use the gods' sword, you can stop the evil of the great lizard!

 ---

 -